-xi.
-The debtors reserve the right to retain additional Ordinary Course Professionals from time to time during these chapter 11 cases by having such Ordinary Course Professional comply with these procedures.
+Ordinary Course Professionals from time to time during these chapter

-7. Appointment of Committees for Employees, Retirees, or Others.

-- a.
-On motion of a party in interest or sua sponte, the Court may order the appointment of additional committees of creditors if necessary to assure their adequate representation. - b.
-On motion of a party in interest, the Court shall order the appointment of a committee of retired employees, in the circumstances specified in section 1114(d) of the Bankruptcy Code, to serve as the authorized representative to enforce retiree benefits or agree to modification of such benefits with the debtors. - c.
-Any motion filed to appoint a committee for employees, retirees, or others shall be served on those parties set forth on the Service List.

-F.G.
-Disfavored Provisions in Motions and Proposed Orders.
+11 cases by having such Ordinary Course Professional comply with these procedures. - 7.
+Appointment of Committees for Employees, Retirees, or Others.
+Pursuant to section 1102(a) of the Bankruptcy Code, the United States Trustee may appoint additional committees of creditors or equity holders if appropriate in a particular case.
+Pursuant to section 1102(b), the Court, upon request of a party in interest, also has the power to order the appointment of additional committees of creditors if necessary to assure their adequate representation.
+Such committees might include, for example, a committee of employees.
+In addition, pursuant to section 1114(d) of the Bankruptcy Code, the Court has the power, upon a motion of a party in interest, to order the appointment of a committee of retired employees in the circumstances specified, to serve as the authorized representative to enforce retiree benefits or agree to modification of such benefits with the debtors.
+The United States Trustee appoints any committee ordered to be appointed by the Court. - G. F. Disfavored Provisions in Motions and Proposed Orders.
 These provisions are disfavored:

 - 1. Except for relief sought under section 362(d) of the Bankruptcy Code, the inclusion of a provision in any order that (i) provides for the termination of the automatic stay without notice and hearing; or (ii) alters the evidentiary burden with respect to the termination of the automatic stay. - 2.
-Unless the Court finds based on a properly supported motion filed in accordance with Local Rule 9013-1(N) that exigent circumstances so require, providing less than 24 hours' notice of any hearing to consider First Day Motions. - G.H.
-Automatic Bridge Order for Extension of Time.
+Unless the Court finds based on a properly supported motion filed in accordance with Local Rule 9013-1(N) that exigent circumstances so require, providing less than twenty-four (24) hours' notice of any hearing to consider First Day Motions. - H. G. Automatic Bridge Order for Extension of Time.
 Unless otherwise provided in the Bankruptcy Code, the Bankruptcy Rules, the Local Bankruptcy Rules, or Court order, if a motion to extend time to take any action is filed before the expiration of the period prescribed by the Bankruptcy Code, the Bankruptcy Rules, or the Local Bankruptcy Rules, the time for taking the action is automatically extended until the Court rules on the motion.
 An automatic extension under this rule does not require the issuance or entry of an order extending the time.